Azure/azure-dev/cli/azd/CONTRIBUTING.md

 # Contributing to `azd`

-Hi there!
+Hi there 👋!
 Thank you for showing interest in contributing to `azd`.

 In general, to make contributions a smooth and easy experience, we encourage the following: